Bloodline Recap: Easy Breezy

 A lot of the action of “Part 27” centers on the funeral of Eric O’Bannon’s mother.
 Roy Gilbert (Beau Bridges) convinces Kevin to sign a letter that attests that he believes Eric should be allowed a furlough to attend it.
 Roy claims that it will look good for the upcoming trial, but jury members are unlikely to be allowed if they know about it, so that smells immediately suspicious.
 Is Roy trying to get Eric into a position where he could be taken care of?
 Or build political capital for himself?
 Or something else entirely?
 Whatever the reason, it pisses off John and Aguirre (David Zayas).
 Maybe that’s the reason.

 Roy is also trying to insinuate himself further into a patriarch role within the Rayburn family.
 He keeps currying favor with Kevin, giving him more and more projects, despite the suspicions of Kevin’s staff.
 He’s encouraging Kevin more than anyone else in his life, including his family and lawyer (played by Mario Van Peebles, who directed the previous episode), who gives his client homework to prepare and grills him in preparation.
 It’s interesting to see Kevin in a lower register this episode, especially in the scenes with his kid.
-Butz is so often forced to go drunk/screaming/panicked/etc that it’s nice to see his range.
+Butz is so often forced to go drunk/screaming/panicked/etc. that it’s nice to see his range.

 Roy tells John that Ozzy, who is doing a short stint for stealing cars, will be getting out soon.
 He’s still a loose end.
 John doesn’t trust Roy, but the mastermind claims that he’s on the Rayburn family’s side.
 Almost hysterically, he yells, “Let the past be the past!”
 Never gonna happen on this show.